Easterhead/rainbow-leaderboard/README.md

 ## todo
 + Buy domain to get rid of the vercel.app url
 - See if we can make it embed when linked, so it shows the rainbow explosion but smaller
-- Something with the countdown isn't makeing sense, it should be handled in the backend only now the countdown resets as we reload, it shouldn't.
 - show peoples avatars
+- add feature - looking at past months (this can get a but messy)
+- visually imply if you've made rainbow or not

 ## refactor and clean
-- find a way to refactor into functions we can test - and in a sane structure
-- convert to type script
+- convert to type script (ongoing in separate branch)
-- add feature - looking at past months (this can get a but messy)